nasa-jpl/Pulse/README.md

 Immediately, we started pulling together a list of inexpensive and easily accessible parts, sketching out ideas, and once the concept seemed plausible, we agreed to pursue it all while JPL closed and transitioned to telework.
 Within days, we found ourselves adjusting to a new way of living.
 While working from home, managing childcare, and attempting to do “business as usual,” we continued developing PULSE via text and Facetime during the nights and weekends.
 When it came to creating a proper casing for the pendant, Dan Kolenz joined the team as the CAD mechanical designer.
 After prototyping and working through sluggish online parts ordering, coupled with frequent late-night texting, facetime sessions, and 3D printing in the garage, we managed to create an operating prototype.

 Dave Gallagher, JPL’s Associate Lab Director provided significant encouragement and JPL support to move forward.
 Rafael Martinez paved the way from within JPL to allow us to release PULSE and bring it to where it is today.
-Lisa Harbottle volunteered to demo and model the pendant, Gary Bolotin gave a review of the electronics, and Kristy Kawasaki designed the website.
+Lisa Harbottle volunteered to demo and model the pendant, Gary Bolotin gave a review of the electronics, Kristy Kawasaki designed the website, and Olivia Cwik was key to soldering and added to the Readme.

 Our goal was to create a simple device that can help minimize the spread of a virus.
 We also hope that the public can further develop this concept.
 As we return to our office spaces and attempt to integrate back into society, we believe that PULSE may help others stay as healthy as possible.